Kootenay Economic Region Workforce Insights

 Workforce Composition by Status

-The number of Unemployed individuals increased by 100 people from the previous month and increased by 2,800 people compared to last year.
+The number of Unemployed individuals decreased by 500 people from the previous month and increased by 2,900 people compared to last year.

 Loading...